frontity/docs/docs/guides/update-db-urls.md

 # URLs in a Migration from WordPress to Frontity Decoupled Mode

-If you are **migrating an existing WordPress site to Frontity** using [**Decoupled Mode**](decoupled-mode.md), you will need to change the URL of your WordPress site.
-You will need to do this as the primary domain (i.e. the one that site visitors use) will point to the Frontity site.
+If you are **migrating an existing WordPress site to Frontity** and you are using [**Decoupled Mode**](../architecture/decoupled-mode.md), you will need to change the URL of your WordPress site.
+You need to do this as the primary domain (i.e. the one that site visitors use) will point to the Frontity site, and the domain that points to the WordPress installation will need to be changed to the secondary domain (or subdomain).

 ![](https://frontity.org/wp-content/uploads/2021/05/decoupled-mode-features.png)